qchizu/maplibre-contour-adding-Numerical-PNG-Tile/README.md

 ```js
 import mlcontour from '../node_modules/maplibre-contour/dist/index'
 ```
-Then, to use PNG Elevation Tile, set up demSource with MapLibre, specifying encoding: "gsj":
+Then, to use PNG Elevation Tile, set up dem-source with MapLibre, specifying encoding: "gsj":

 ```js
 var demSource = new mlcontour.DemSource({